jp3hou/cb_chrome_extension/README.md

 1. Clone this repository onto your local computer
 2. Navigate to chrome://extensions in your (Chrome) browser and toggle "Developer mode" in the top right corner
 3. Click on the "Load unpacked" button in the toolbar that pops up
-4. Select your newly cloned repository and click "Select".
+4. Select your newly cloned repository and click "Select"

 A local version of this extension should appear in the list of your installed extensions.
 Make sure the toggle switch is on to activate it, and it should appear in the top right corner along with the rest of your extensions.
+Take note of the extension ID.

+5. Go into your Coinbase settings page under "API Access" and click "New Oauth2 Application".
+Fill out the application details such as name, description, etc.
+For the redirect_uri, copy the value of the REDIRECT_URI constant in the `js/oauth.js` file and replace the ID in the URI with the ID of your local extension.
+6. Click save to add your new Coinbase application.
+You should see a page telling you the CLIENT_ID and CLIENT_SECRET values of this application.
+7. Replace the CLIENT_ID and CLIENT_SECRET values in `js/oauth.js` with those values.
+8. That's it!
+You should be able to click on the extension and start exploring its functionality.

 ## Contribute